Lamden/docs/docs/dapps.md

 The approval means that a new account for dApp was created and you can interact with the blockchain through this account.

-To check if a new account was created you can open the wallet - > `Holdings`.
+To check if a new account was created you can open the wallet - > `Accounts`.

 In the list of accounts, you will get
 - a new row with `name of your dApp`, that consists of